OxideMod/Oxide.Docs/docs/guides/developers/plugin-guidelines.md

 # Plugin Guidelines

-Here, we will guide you through key practices and conventions that will set you up for success in developing plugins<sup><a href="/glossary#plugins">[3]</a></sup> for Rust using the Oxide Mod framework.
-Whether you're a seasoned developer or just starting your journey in plugin development, adhering to these guidelines can help you create clean, maintainable, and efficient plugins<sup><a href="/glossary#plugins">[3]</a></sup>.
+Here, we will guide you through key practices and conventions that will set you up for success in developing plugins for Rust using the Oxide Mod framework.
+Whether you're a seasoned developer or just starting your journey in plugin development, adhering to these guidelines can help you create clean, maintainable, and efficient plugins.
 This guide will cover a range of topics, from naming conventions and error handling, to versioning, documentation, and respectfulness in coding practices.
 So let's dive in!

 ## 1. Naming Conventions